robfatland/reorganiseduponthefloor/git/README.md

 *Single*. **Double**. ***Triple***.
 Do ****four in a row**** do anything different?

+## 4. quotations

+A leading `>` character renders text as a quotation.
+This is useful to offset "special note" blocks of text.

+## 5. html

 HTML can be embedded in a markdown file.
-This is useful, for example, if you would like to embed an image in a markdown page.
-But this is beyond scope for this email.
+This is useful, for example, to embed an image in a markdown page.
+More detail is out of scope at the moment.

+## 6. wandering off into the story

-Now we turn to the last topic of this email, which is a digression.
-The practical matter of git is deferred to a subsequent email.
+Now I turn to the last topic of this segment, a digression.
+The practical matter of `git` is deferred to a subsequent page.

 Some years ago -- never mind how long precisely -- one of our heroes to whom you have not yet been introduced was asked to write a book.
-He was working as an assistant professor at a small college in Pasadena California at the time; and he took it on himself to reply "Yes, but wait!
-Let me write a more ambitious and a better book."
-Upon receiving approval he embarked on the project which has occupied him to this day, some 60 years.
-The history of this book, which I shall abbreviate using its acronym TAOCP, is beyond the scope of this email.
-But it is by all accounts a remarkable book, in multiple volumes.
-I have not read it but I rather think I ought to, now that I am exploring this topic.
+He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the idea and upped the ante in reply: "Yes, but wait!
+My idea is a more ambitious and a better book... in 12 chapters."
+Upon receiving approval
+he embarked on the project which has occupied him to this day, some 60 years later.
+He appears to have done some other work as well in the mean time.

+The history of this book, which I shall refer to using the title acronym TAOCP, is beyond the scope of these notes.
+But it is by all accounts a remarkable book, or really collection, in six volumes so far.
+I have not read it as I have not needed it.
+But since I'm discovering it right now I shall check out a copy and we can take a look.
 It concerns algorithms, particularly computer algorithms.
+But back to our story.

-Now some years went by and books are often periodically revised.
-So it was that our subject received the proof sheets for the second edition of Volume 2 of his TAOCP book.
+Some years went by from that 1962 starting point; and as technical books are often periodically revised.
+Volume 2 went through this process in 1976.
+So it was that our subject received the proofs for TAOCP Volume 2; which had been typeset in a new manner.

-As an aside you might look up a thumbnail sketch of 'Tao' since it is rather poetically appropriate in this context.
-And when Professor Knuth is involved, one suspects that any poetry is not by accident.
+As an aside you might look up a thumbnail sketch of 'Tao'.
+It seems poetically appropriate and when Professor Knuth is involved, I am starting to suspect that any found poetry is not accidental when he is involved.

-So enter stage left one Donald Ervin Knuth.
+And it seems I have neglected this individual's name so far.

+Enter stage left one Donald Ervin Knuth.
+Just one aside on his backstory: It is not common, upon an individual completing their bachelor's degree, for the faculty of their institution to vote to also grant the individual a master's degree: Simply in recognition of their efforts.

 Anyway the proofs were considered inferior compared to how things looked in the first edition.
-So Prof Knuth did what anyone else would do upon receiving proofs plagues by inferior quality typesetting.
+So Professor Knuth did what anyone else would do upon receiving proofs that are plagued by inferior quality typesetting.
+He designed and wrote his own typesetting system and made sure it would be universally available for anyone's use at no cost.
+This system he named TeX.
+This experiment in open source proved to be very successful: A subset of the academic community learned and adopted TeX, enabling them to create beautiful articles and books from that day to this.